polytronicgr/graph.network/README.md

 # graph.network
-c# graph based neural network library

-graph.network lets you model any domain as a graph and then train that model to predict answers to questions that draw upon the knowledge within it.
+graph.network is a c# graph convultional neural network library that lets you model any domain as a graph and then train that model to predict answers:

 ```csharp
 //1 - create the graph